History of Chester: Georgian and Victorian eras

 The port declined seriously from 1762 onwards.
 By 1840 it could no longer effectively compete with Liverpool as a port, although significant shipbuilding and ropemaking continued at Chester.
 It was once thought that Chester's maritime trade was brought to an end by the silting of the River Dee, although recent research has shown this was not the case.
 It was the use of larger ocean-going ships that led to the diversion of the trade to the relatively young town of Liverpool and other locations on the River Mersey, which had long been rivals to Chester, such as Runcorn.

 In the Georgian era, Chester became again a centre of affluence, a town with elegant terraces where the landed aristocracy lived.
 This trend continued into the Industrial Revolution, when the city was populated with the upper classes in fleeing to a safe distance from the industrial sprawls of Manchester and Liverpool.

-Edmund Halley (of comet fame) was the deputy controller of Chester Castle for a short time and on 10 May 1697 recorded a fall of one inch hailstones in the area.
+Edmond Halley (of comet fame) was the deputy controller of Chester Castle for a short time and on 10 May 1697 recorded a fall of one-inch hailstones in the area.
 William Molyneux was in exile here from Ireland in 1691 and was working on his book Dioptrics published in London the following year.

 The Industrial Revolution brought the Chester Canal (now part of the Shropshire Union Canal) to the city (which was dubbed 'England's first unsuccessful canal', after its failure to bring heavy industry to Chester) as well as railways and two large central stations, only one of which remains.
 The building of the route to Holyhead involved one particularly notable tragedy, when a cast iron bridge over the river Dee just by the Roodee race course, collapsed.
 The Dee bridge disaster sent shock waves through the whole nation because there were many other bridges of similar design on the growing national rail network.
 Robert Stephenson was the engineer to the new line, and he came in for heavy criticism at the inquest held locally.
 The design was faulty, and many other bridges had to be demolished or replaced.
-In an attempt to strengthen the brittle cast iron girders of the bridge, Stephenson added tough wrought iron straps along the length of the spans, but, far from improving the structure, added little or no extra strength.
-A Royal Commission was set up to investigate the problem, and they confirmed the conclusions of the Railway Inspectorate that the design was wrong.
+In an attempt to strengthen the brittle cast-iron girders of the bridge, Stephenson added tough wrought-iron straps along the length of the spans, but, far from improving the structure, added little or no extra strength.
+A Royal Commission was set up to investigate the problem, and they confirmed the conclusions of the Railway Inspectorate that the design was deficient.

 A leadworks was established by the canal in 1799; its shot tower, which was used for making lead shot for the Napoleonic Wars, is the oldest remaining shot tower in the UK.